 CRITERIA Everything included in this section needs to be able to be objectively measured in one of the following ways: application form, certificates, testing, interview or references.
-ESSENTIAL/ DESIRABLE

-Educational and professional qualifications

-Community Development qualification E

-Knowledge

-Good understanding of community engagement techniques and how to deliver them in practice Understanding of local environment and influencing factors E D

-Experience

-Working with community and voluntary groups Experience in setting up and supporting groups and activities Experience of collaborative working with organisations to deliver outcomes for communities E E
+ESSENTIAL/ DESIRABLE Educational and professional qualifications Community Development qualification Е Knowledge Good understanding of community engagement tools in the deliver the region and the second deliver the region and E techniques and how to deliver them in practice Understanding of local environment and influencing factors D Experience Working with community and voluntary groups Experience in setting up and supporting groups and activities Experience of collaborative working with organisations to deliver outcomes for communities E E Key skills Organisational skills Ability to communicate using a variety of media (e.g. verbal, written) Ability to project manage events Ability to undertake consultations E E D E Personal qualities and behaviours Commitment to TVBC values Good interpersonal skills Commitment to achieving positive results Personal integrity Committed to equality of opportunity E E E E

-Key skills

-Organisational skills Ability to communicate using a variety of media (e.g. verbal, written) Ability to project manage events Ability to undertake consultations E E D E

-Personal qualities and behaviours

-Commitment to TVBC values Good interpersonal skills Commitment to achieving positive results Personal integrity Committed to equality of opportunity E E E E E

-• Self-motivated and ability to work on own initiative --- --
+Self-motivated and ability to work on own initiative